What to wear on an around-the-world motorcycle trip

 The other problem with a jacket with a removable waterproof is that it can wet out.
 You’re riding along on a hot sweaty day.
 The humidity is through the roof.
 The heavens open.
 You stop.
 Insert the waterproof layer.
 You stay dry.
 It stops raining.
 You stop.
 You remove the waterproof inner.
 But your outer jacket is by now sodden wet.
 And riding in a wet jacket, especially in humid conditions, is not nice.
 For a journey like this you really want a solution that sees you wearing a waterproof on the outside.

 Of course, I would take a pair with me, but they would not be the only pants in my panniers.
 And that’s because, in the very hottest of conditions, a pair of Baja S4 pants would flow even more air.
-And there are going to be times, in the Outback in Australia, for example, where these are going to be much nicer to wear than even the lightest pair of single-layer jeans
+And there are going to be times, in the Outback in Australia, for example, where these are going to be much nicer to wear than even the lightest pair of single-layer motorcycle jeans.

 These pants obviously mirror the jacket.
 They flow air through every panel.
 They are fully armoured, and with areas of SuperFabric they are going to be reassuring if you come off the bike and start sliding down the tarmac.
 Like the Baja S4 jacket, you’re going to need to find a way to keep warm and dry when the conditions demand it.